cs160-su22/cs160-su22.github.io/about.md

 This is an accelerated 8-week course, and assignments tend to be accumulative -- it can be easy to fall behind.
 Please plan accordingly and communicate with course staff before you get overwhelmed - we are here to help you succeed!

-Unexcused late submissions incur a 20% penalty per day they are late.
+Unexcused late submissions incur a 25% penalty per day they are late.

 Students each have **5 Slip Days** they can use on their assignments.
 These are meant to be used for extenuating circumstances.
-When submitting an assignment late, please mention in the **Submission Comments** on bCourses if you are using a slip day or if your late submission is otherwise excused.
+When submitting an assignment late, please fill out [this Slip Day Form](https://forms.gle/oSWKktPNurqxpSMR7).
+If you do NOT submit a slip day form, we will simply assume you want to save them for later, and deduct points for tardiness accordingly.
 On team assignments, all team members will lose a slip day(s) for late submissions.

 ### Extension Requests
-In order to efficiently process **extension requests**, we are using [this Google Form](https://docs.google.com/forms/d/e/1FAIpQLSehgoiu_Uuzm_ciWzkLd1bLC2fIxAarXxoeAPWik6zUUC2r9A/viewform?usp=sf_link).
+In order to efficiently process **extension requests**, we are using [this Extension Request Form](https://docs.google.com/forms/d/e/1FAIpQLSehgoiu_Uuzm_ciWzkLd1bLC2fIxAarXxoeAPWik6zUUC2r9A/viewform?usp=sf_link).
 If you would like to request an extension on an assignment, please fill out this form before the due date, as this allows us to easily evaluate and make a decision on your request.

 If you are not in the Disabled Students Program and would like to request an assignment extension (i.e. under extenuating circumstances) - please include as much information and/or documentation as possible to help us understand the nature of your request.
 If you are in the Disabled Students Program, and we have received a copy of your accommodations letter, timely requests for extensions <= 4 days are automatically approved.

 If you require an extension longer than 4 days, we may need to check in with you, and work out a plan to keep you on course for success in the class.